RobinBarta/LPINN/README.md

 1) set up the config file, e.g. config_1.py

-2) prepare dataset (instructions follow in a make_data.py soon), but until now test dataset available.
+2) prepare dataset as a .txt or npz file with rows: t x y z u v w T p from measurment or DNS data and store it in data/

 3) run in a terminal with active venv: python ./code/main.py config/config_1.py